 Covid-19 has had massive global cross-sectoral impacts but not all have suffered equally, leading to an unequal pattern of recovery from the pandemic.
 Some of the health consequences of the pandemic are evident, but the relatively less obvious developmental impacts indicate a larger long-term threat to inequality.
 As suffering and poverty have risen, data shows an increase in another extreme: the wealth of billionaires.
 Rising poverty levels and wealth of billionaires indicate the inequality impacts of the pandemic.

-This webinar will discuss what is an appropriate lens to use when discussing income inequality and what impacts the pandemic has had on inequality within Pakistan and globally.
+This webinar discussion focused on what is an appropriate lens to use when discussing income inequality and what impacts the pandemic has had on inequality within Pakistan and globally.
 What role governments have played in responding to the pandemic and what more can be done.
-Finally, the discussion will try to identify economic and developmental opportunities that have emerged as a consequence of the pandemic.
+Finally, the discussion attempted to identify economic and developmental opportunities that have emerged as a consequence of the pandemic.